lateralblast/gust/README.md

 Arguments
 ---------

-Arguments are handle in a map of structs, e.g.
+Arguments are handled in a map of structs, e.g.

 ```
 type Argument struct {